 When a person uses alcohol, he or she may experience some short-term effects such as the following:

 Depending on how much alcohol a person consumes, the short-term effects can be quite extreme.
 Sometimes, those who drink alcohol experience blackouts or unconsciousness.
 Also, it’s fairly common for people to have trouble remembering where they were, what they did, or what they said while drinking.

-Alcohol use can also have very negative long-term effects on people.
+Alcohol use can also have very negative long-term effects on people and can escalate into an alcohol use disorder.
 This especially occurs in cases where people drink excessively and/or frequently.
-Some of the common long-term effects of alcohol use include
+Some of the common long-term effects of alcohol use include:

 - Liver damage

 - Nerve damage